Enhanced six operations and base change theorem for higher Artin stacks: Introduction

-In Chapter \ref{2s}, we construct the enhanced operation map for schemes in the category $\Schqcs$.
-The enhanced operation map encodes even more information than the enhancement of the Base Change theorem we mentioned in \Sec \ref{0ss:what}.
-We also prove several properties of the map that are crucial for later constructions.
+In Chapter~\ref{b2ss}, we construct enhanced operation maps for ringed topoi and certain schemes.
+The enhanced operation maps encode even more information than the enhancement of the Base Change theorem we mentioned in \Sec\ref{0ss:enhance}.
+We also prove several properties of the maps that are crucial for later constructions.

-In Chapter \ref{3}, we develop an abstract program which we name DESCENT.
+In Chapter~\ref{b4ss}, we develop an abstract program which we name DESCENT.
 The program allows us to extend the existing theory to a larger category.
 It will be run recursively from schemes to algebraic spaces, then to Artin stacks, and eventually to higher Artin or Deligne--Mumford stacks.

-The detailed running process is described in Chapter \ref{4}.
-There, we also prove certain compatibility between our theory and existing ones.
+In Chapter~\ref{b5ss}, we run the program DESCENT, and prove certain compatibility between our theory and existing ones.

-In Chapter \ref{5}, we write down the resulting six operations for the most general situations and summarize their properties.
-We also develop a theory of constructible complexes, based on finiteness results of Deligne \cite{SGA4d}*{Th.\ finitude} and Gabber \cite{G}.
-Finally, we show that our theory is compatible with the work of Laszlo and Olsson \cite{LO}.
+In Chapter~\ref{b6ss}, we write down the resulting six operations for the most general situations and summarize their properties.
+We also develop a theory of constructible complexes, based on finiteness results of Deligne \cite{SGA4d}*{Th.\ finitude} and Gabber \cite{TG}*{Expos\'{e} XIII}.
+Finally, we show that our theory is compatible with the work of Laszlo and Olsson \cite{LO1}.

+In Chapter~\ref{c1}, we develop the adic formalism for Grothendieck's six operations, which includes the most common application, namely, the $\ell$-adic one.